Birrer Research Group

 I am committed to be a mentor for group members.
 Shared expectations for mentorship and goals are important for a successful mentee - mentor relationship.

-- Developing shared expectations: At the start of working in the SBU Strong Lensing group, the member and group leader will fill out this form to set the mentorship expectations between the Group leader and member.
+- SBU Grad school mentoring plan: At the start of working in the SBU Strong Lensing group, the member and group leader will fill out this form to set the mentorship expectations between the Group leader and member.

 - Individual Development Plan (IDP): At the start of every year in the SBU Strong Lensing group, the member and group leader will fill out this form to set the goals and plans for how to achieve these goals between the Group leader and member.